 5) Free Trial Period:

 Not a significant difference here.

-Based on the statistics we were able to get from both Shopify and Bigcommerce, this suggests that Shopify is much more popular and credible (evidenced by a much larger base of paying customers and experts serving them).
+Based on the statistics we were able to get from both Shopify and Bigcommerce, this suggests that Shopify is much more popular (evidenced by a much larger base of paying customers and experts serving them).

 However, this does not necessarily mean that you would like Shopify more than Bigcommerce as your needs are unique and are different from others.